Interaural time difference: Current findings

 Starting in 1948, the prevailing theory on interaural time differences centered on the idea that inputs from the medial superior olive differentially process inputs from the ipsilateral and contralateral side relative to the sound.
 This is accomplished through a discrepancy in arrival time of excitatory inputs into the medial superior olive, based on differential conductance of the axons, which allows both sounds to ultimately converge at the same time through neurons with complementary intrinsic properties.

-The article In vivo coincidence detection in mammalian sound localization generates phase delays, authored by Franken et al., attempts to further elucidate the mechanisms underlying ITD in mammalian brains.
-One experiment they performed was to isolate discrete inhibitory post-synaptic potentials to try and determine if inhibitory inputs to the superior olive were allowing the faster excitatory input to delay firing until the two signals were synced.
+Franken et al. attempted to further elucidate the mechanisms underlying ITD in mammalian brains.
+One experiment they performed was to isolate discrete inhibitory post-synaptic potentials and try to determine whether inhibitory inputs to the superior olive were allowing the faster excitatory input to delay firing until the two signals were synced.
 However, after blocking EPSPs with a glutamate receptor blocker, they determine that the size of inhibitory inputs was too marginal to appear to play a significant role in phase locking.
 This was verified when the experimenters blocked inhibitory input and still saw clear phase locking of the excitatory inputs in their absence.
 This led them to the theory that in-phase excitatory inputs are summated such that the brain can process sound localization by counting the number of action potentials that arise from various magnitudes of summated depolarization.

-Franken, et al. also examined anatomical and functional patterns within the superior olive to clarify previous theories about the rostrocaudal axis serving as a source of tonotopy.
+Franken et al. also examined anatomical and functional patterns within the superior olive to clarify previous theories about the rostrocaudal axis serving as a source of tonotopy.
 Their results showed a significant correlation between tuning frequency and relative position along the dorsoventral axis, while they saw no distinguishable pattern of tuning frequency on the rostrocaudal axis.

 Lastly, they went on to further explore the driving forces behind the interaural time difference, specifically whether the process is simply the alignment of inputs that is processed by a coincidence detector, or whether the process is more complicated.
-Evidence from Franken, et al. shows that the processing is affected by inputs that precede the binaural signal, which would alter the functioning of voltage-gated sodium and potassium channels to shift the membrane potential of the neuron.
+Evidence from Franken et al. shows that the processing is affected by inputs that precede the binaural signal, which would alter the functioning of voltage-gated sodium and potassium channels to shift the membrane potential of the neuron.
 Furthermore, the shift is dependent on the frequency tuning of each neuron, ultimately creating a more complex confluence and analysis of sound.
-Franken, et al.'s findings provide several pieces of evidence that contradict existing theories about binaural audition.
+These findings provide several pieces of evidence that contradict existing theories about binaural audition.